geolexica/breviter/README.md

 ## Current status

-* The database of the Geolexica has been imported to the project.
+* The Geolexica ISO/TC 211 concepts database is submoduled under this repo.
 * The AI model for English is done.
-* A demo (for English) and a testing platform are ready.
+* A demo (for English) and a bulk test platform are provided.
 * We need to deploy the demo on isotc211.geolexica.org